Ultimate Guide To WordPress RSS

 Display Full Text Or Summary Of Posts In Your RSS Feed

-Another setting in your Reading Settings section that affects your RSS feed is whether to display articles as full text, or just a summary …
+Another setting in your Reading Settings section that affects your RSS feed is whether to display articles in the feed as full text, or a summary …

 (Settings – Reading Settings – ’For each article in a feed show’ options)

-Post excerpts can affect how your feed content will display
+Post excerpts can affect how content in feeds will appear

-(Post excerpts can affect how your feed content will appear)
+(Post excerpts can affect how feeds will display)

 View The Content Of Your RSS Feeds

-As mentioned previously, all you need to do to view a feed’s content is to copy the feed’s URL and paste it into an application that can read and translate feeds into readable content.
+As mentioned previously, all that’s required to view the content of a feed is to copy the feed’s URL and paste it into an application that can read and translate feeds into readable content.

-First, find a website whose feed you want to subscribe to and look for their RSS feed icon …
+First, go to a website whose content you want to subscribe to and search for their RSS feed button using any of the methods described earlier …

-(Search for an RSS feed link.
-Image source: http://www.yourcoffeeguru.com)
+(Search for an RSS feed section.
+Image source: YourCoffeeGuru.com)

 Next, copy the feed URL to your clipboard …